Pycomet-zz/escrow-service-bot/README.md

 The Escrow Service Bot offers an automated service acting as an escrow platform, able to facilitate a completely save trade environment on which both the seller and buyer can thrive and do business happily.

-All payments are being made directly to the parties, currently either through Bitcoin & Etherium which ofcourse is predefined by the seller in his/her local currency.
+All payments are being made directly to the respective parties, either through Bitcoin, Ethereum, Litecoin, Ripplecoin or Bitcoin Cash cryptocurrency which ofcourse is predefined by the seller's choice of local currency from the following:

+- US Dollars (USD)
+- Euros (EUR)
+- British Pound (GBP)
+- Canadian Dollar (CAD)
+- Japanese Yen (JPY)
+- The Swiss Franc (CHF)

-With an affiliate program part of the structure, administrators of different Telegram Group platforms are also able to use the [Escrow Service Bot](https://github.com/Pycomet/EscrowService-Bot) is conducting save and fast business within their groups smoothly, with each transaction being completed secured and easily traceable.
+With an affiliate program being part of the structure, administrators of different Telegram Group platforms are also able to use the [Escrow Service Bot](https://github.com/Pycomet/EscrowService-Bot) in conducting save and fast business transactions within their groups smoothly, with each transaction being completed secured and easily traceable.
+Also, each registered group admin is entitled to a charge on every trade carried out by the group members.

 ### Ideal Users